 In later stages of Dupuytren's contracture, cords of tissue form under the skin on your palm and can extend up to your fingers.
 As these cords tighten, your fingers might be pulled toward your palm, sometimes severely.

-The ring finger and pinky are most commonly affected, though the middle finger also can be involved.
+The two fingers farthest from the thumb are most commonly affected, though the middle finger also can be involved.
 Only rarely are the thumb and index finger affected.
 Dupuytren's contracture can occur in both hands, though one hand is usually affected more severely.

 Doctors don't know what causes Dupuytren's contracture.
 There's no evidence that hand injuries or occupations that involve vibrations to the hands cause the condition.